Baby nests, or baby pods as they're also known, are essentially mattresses with padded sides that offer a narrow and cosy lounging area for your baby.

 Our home tester Donna says: “I love the Mokee brand for it’s simple, stylish scandi-designed baby products and I found the pod invaluable in the first few months after my daughter was born.
 It was a cosy place for her during the day between feeds and it was great to take with us on our first weekend away as a family.”

 Available from: mokee

 Best for a firm base

-Following concerns about the safety of baby nests for unsupervised overnight sleeping, Purflo has invested in addressing the two key risks: suffocation and overheating.
-Rather than having the usual breathable cushion sides, the Sleep Tight Baby Bed features a new type of breathable sidewall that Purflo says is designed to better retain its structure and shape, even when a baby rolls towards it.
+Purflo has invested in developing new safety features for its Sleep Tight Baby Bed.
+Rather than having the standard breathable cushion sides, Purflo's Baby Bed features a new type of breathable sidewall that Purflo says is designed to better retain its structure and shape, even when a baby rolls towards it.

 "I was delighted at how quickly my 10-week-old baby took to lying and settling in the Sleep Tight Baby Bed," says our MFM reviewer Fay.
 "The flat base might not look as comfy as other nests around, but my son didn’t seem to mind the lack of padding, and of course it’s the firm base that makes it more safe."

 With these differences, Purflo is calling the Sleep Tight a Baby Bed rather than a nest.
 However, there are still no safety standards in place for this kind of product and no official certification that this is safe for unsupervised sleeping.